-In order for a DLL to be used, it has to be registered by having appropriate references entered in the Registry.
+In order to use a DLL, it has to be registered by having appropriate references entered in the Registry.
 It sometimes happens that a Registry reference gets corrupted and the functions of the DLL cannot be used anymore.
-The DLL can be re-registered by opening Start-Run and entering the command
+The DLL can be re-registered by opening Start-Run and entering the following command:

 This command assumes that somefile.dll is in a directory or folder that is in the PATH.
 Otherwise, the full path for the DLL must be used.
 A DLL file can also be unregistered by using the switch "/u" as shown below.